 18 March 2017

 ● Most recent first.
 The Ephemeral History of Perfume: Scent and Sense in Early Modern England, by Holly Dugan, published in 2011.

-Chapter 5, ‘Oiled in Ambergris: Ambergris, Gloves, London’s Luxury Markets’, from which this excerpt comes, is an interesting read.
-But when you see so many statements carelessly written or provably wrong, in a modern work where fact-checking and proofreading are easy to do, you wonder what else in the book is also incorrect.
+Chapter 5, Oiled in Ambergris: Ambergris, Gloves, London’s Luxury Markets, from which this excerpt comes, is an interesting read.
+But when in such a short selection of such a recent work you see this many statements so carelessly written or demonstrably incorrect, you wonder how much else in the book is also wrong.
 Caveat lector.

 ● A tome from 1938, reprinted in 1997.
 Tudor Costume and Fashion, by Herbert Norris.
 It’s a 900-page illustrated reference of, well, Tudor costume and fashion.

 The date’s less wrong – here I return from the Continent only two years before I left.
-All those other ‘pleasant things’ became pirate plunder, so perhaps Norris, or his source, is referring to the replacements I had made after I got back.
+All those other pleasant things became pirate plunder, so perhaps Norris or his source is referring to the replacements I had made after I got back.
 Everyone expected souvenirs, I had to improvise.
 He’s wrong about the odour of the Queen’s gloves being common unless he’s counting the knockoffs, but he makes the correct point that Oxford gloves had nothing to do with Oxford the place.

 Those hats were a mistake.
 In blustery weather they took off like kites.
 Urchins chased them in the street, and refused to give them back until you paid.
-I must have bought that one three times over.
+I must have bought that one four times over.
 My fashionable friends were similarly extorted.

 Here’s a different glove, one that survived.
 It was only worn once.

 Elizabeth wore this glove (and its missing mate) for her coronation on 15 January 1559.
-I was eight years old and away at Cambridge, but my father did his duties at Westminster Abbey, as Lord Great Chamberlain of England.
+I was eight years old and away at Cambridge, but my father did his duties at Westminster Abbey as Lord Great Chamberlain of England.
 The glove is now owned by Dents, a glove purveyor.

 ● In 1822, clergyman and philologist Robert Nares published a Glossary.
 Or to use his own title,